kdh0429/homework_fall2019/hw2/README.md

 #### – Did advantage standardization help?

-    A : No. Actually for small batch experiment, standardizing advantage degraded the performance.
+    A : Not actually.
+The performance did not depend on whether to standardize advantage or not.

 #### – Did the batch size make an impact?